pbxqdown/gnome-shell-extension-transparent-window/README.md

 This is Gnome-shell's Clutter-based toolkit that defines useful actors.
 Examples are StBin, StButton, etc.

 ## Debugging
+After extension is installed, source code is located under `~/.local/share/gnome-shell/extensions`.
+The extension can be modified and tested there.

 ### Looking Glass
 Looking Glass is GNOME Shell's integrated debugger and inspector tool.
 It would be helpful to debug any issue of the extension.
 #### Usage